Help

 Best Take Snapshot (cheat features)

-Best Take Snapshot is a particular case of a snapshot (see previous section).
-At creation, the only difference is that a « Best Take » snapshot is saved in a particular folder (Best Take).
+Best Take Snapshot is a specific type of snapshot (see the previous section).
+When created, the only difference is that a « Best Take » snapshot is saved in a designated « Best Take » folder.
 There can only be one best take for a loop.
-The aim of a best take is to have the possibilities to use it for Play loops after a mistake in a live performance.
-When there exists a Best Take for a Record loop, a gray line will be shown at the bottom of the loop if the record loop has at least one play loop linked to it.
-If the Best take is set to be used (after a mistake), the line will be shown for both the record loop and the play loops linked to it.
-The color of the lines will be the same as the loops.
+The purpose of a best take is to allow its use for Play loops (or Record loops) after a mistake during a live performance.
+When a Best Take exists for a Record loop, a gray line will appear at the bottom of the loop.
+If the Best Take is used (by calling a cheat mode shortcut after a mistake), the line will be shown for both the record loop and the play loops linked to it.
+The color of the lines will match the color of the loops.

 There are two ways to create a Best Take Snapshot: